Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Central Charge

 \section{Central Charge}

 The bipartition entanglement entropy \( S(l) \) of a subsystem of length \( l \) is described in Equation~\ref{cc} for the ground state of the system.
-For interacting systems, we compute \( S(l) \) using the matrix product state (MPS) obtained through the density matrix renormalisation group (DMRG) method for various lengths \( l \).
-With periodic boundary conditions, the slope of the \( S(l) \) versus \( \log\left(\frac{L}{\pi}\sin{\frac{\pi l}{L}}\right) \) plot yields \( \frac{c}{3} \), allowing us to derive \( c \).
-Values of \( c \) are calculated for different interaction strengths \( V_{NN} \).
-Figure~\ref{fig:c_fit_few}(a,b) displays scatter plots (blue circles) with linear fits for \( V_{NN} = 8 \) and \( V_{NN} = 3 \), respectively.
+For interacting systems, we compute \( S(l) \) using the matrix product state (MPS) obtained through the density matrix renormalization group (DMRG) method for various lengths \( l \).